Arnold Birckmann

 But the weird part is that Deuchar has 46 plates in his dance of death, i.e. 16 plates more than Hollar has.
 And when one looks at these extra plates (where Deuchar has not copied Hollar), then it looks as if Deuchar consequently has chosen to copy Birckmann instead of Holbein:

 Deuchar copies Birckmann's woodcuts of king, duke, canon, judge, senator, priest, astronomer, sailors, knight, duchess, peasant, beggar, drunkard, fool and presumably also the blind man.
-The Creation is Deuchar's own design and the robber is the same with Holbein and Birckmann.
+The Creation is Deuchar's own design.
+The robber is the same with Holbein and Birckmann (so we can't tell who Deuchar has copied).

 Not a single one of Deuchar's 16 additions indicate that he has ever looked at Holbein's original woodcuts, and this is deeply ironic, since Holbein is the only artist (except Deuchar himself, of course), who's credited anywhere in the book.